Lawreros/PSHR_iOS/README.md

 # PSHR_iOS

-This repository to to create a seperate and stable version of the previously used https://github.com/Lawreros/PSHR_v2
+This repository was made to create a seperate and stable version of the previously used https://github.com/Lawreros/PSHR_v2

 This app is made to interface with the H10 Polar Strap using the `PolarBleSdk` library found on one of [Polar Strap's Official Github Repos](https://github.com/polarofficial/polar-ble-sdk).
 As code and overall structure of the app is taken from `PolarBleSdk`, as per their request, the liscensing is propogated and can be found [here](https://github.com/Lawreros/PSHR_iOS/blob/main/ThirdPartySoftwareListing.txt)